yeagerhaus/yhmv/README.md

-# yhwav
+# yhmv

-Plex music player built with Expo and React Native. iOS only.
+Plex video app (movies & TV) built with Expo and React Native. iOS only.

 ## Stack